-I cannot believe that I have not shared with you my Venezuelan Sweet Plantains recipe until now.
+I cannot believe that I have not shared my Venezuelan Sweet Plantains recipe with you until now.

 They are SOO delicious and SOO easy to make that you’re going to get hooked for life!